amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 2\.
 Configure logging to CloudWatch Logs in the container definition.

-In the previous lab, you attached to the running container to get stdout, but no one should be doing that in production and it's good operational practice to implement a centralized logging solution.
-ECS offers integration with CloudWatch logs through an awslogs driver that can be enabled in the container definition.
+In the previous lab, you attached to the running container to get *stdout*, but no one should be doing that in production and it's good operational practice to implement a centralized logging solution.
+ECS offers integration with [CloudWatch logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) through an awslogs driver that can be enabled in the container definition.

 In the Advanced container configuration, scroll down until you get to the **Storage and Logging** section where you'll find **Log Configuration**.